We're replacing Inga Road Bridge, Milford

 Our designs need to reflect

-- Reliability – Future proofing so we're reviewing the height, length and width in line with sea-level rise and service use.
+- Reliability – Future proofing the bridge, so we're reviewing its dimensions and its service use.
 The new bridge will meet modern standards and provide secure passage for all vehicles and people on foot.

 - Restrictions – Weight restrictions on the bridge prevent heavy vehicles from crossing.
 A new bridge would remove restrictions on this route.